MicrosoftDocs/architecture-center/docs/networking/guide/images/waf-application-gateway.md

 This article provides architectural best practices for the Azure Application Gateway v2 family of SKUs.
 The guidance is based on the five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.

-We assume that you have working knowledge of Azure Application Gateway and are well-versed with the v2 SKU features.
+We assume that you have working knowledge of Azure Application Gateway and are well-versed with v2 SKU features.
 As a refresher on the full set of features, see [Azure Application Gateway features](/azure/application-gateway/features).

 ## Cost Optimization

 Review and apply the [cost principles](/azure/architecture/framework/cost/overview) when making design choices.

-### Review Application Gateway pricing
+#### Review Application Gateway pricing

 Familiarize yourself with Application Gateway pricing to help you identify the right deployment configuration for your environment.
 Ensure that these blocks are adequately sized to meet the capacity demand and deliver expected performance without wasting resources.